Join 3,200+ other professionals and receive a monthly newsletter packed with GA4 & BigQuery news, tips & tricksAlready have an account? Sign in

 The BigQuery export schema contains raw data that is collected and processed by Google Analytics.
 When you are used to GA reports, you'll soon find out that a lot of metrics don't exist here.
 You'll have to calculate them based on the definitions that Google provides.
 Sometimes these are crystal clear, but in a lot of cases the documentation is inconsistent or just absent.
 The upside is that you have the freedom to create your own definitions.
 Why use the default metrics when you can customise everything?

 Dealing with data on different levels can be hard.
-In the Universal Analytics export you'll have to wrangle user, session, hit and product scope data.
-In GA4 there is user, event and item data to worry about.
-You'll need to have a basic understanding of how these scopes relate to each order, to be able to generate meaningful results.
+In GA4 there is user, session, event and item data scope data available.
+Therefore you'll need to have a basic understanding of how these scopes relate to each order, to be able to generate meaningful results.
 Remember: BigQuery won't tell you if your results are incorrect, as long as your query is valid.

 'Show me your queries and I'll tell you who you are'.
 Even when all definitions are clear and you completely understand the ins and outs of scopes in Google Analytics, the results can differ depending on the author of the query.
 A rule of thumb: keep it simple, stupid.
 In some cases, however, this is easier said than done.